 Methyldopa, beta-blockers, or calcium channel blockers tried first

-Avoidance of ACE inhibitors, angiotensin II receptor blockers (ARBs), and aldosterone antagonists
+Avoidance of angiotensin-converting enzyme (ACE) inhibitors, angiotensin II receptor blockers (ARBs), and aldosterone antagonists

 For moderate or severe hypertension, antihypertensive therapy, close monitoring, and, if condition worsens, possibly termination of pregnancy or delivery, depending on gestational age